apache/jackrabbit/README.txt

 Building Jackrabbit
 ===================

-To build Jackrabbit, you first need to download the PFD version of the JCR 2.0 specification from http://jcp.org/en/jsr/detail?id=283 and install the contained jcr-2.0.jar file to your local Maven repository.
+To build Jackrabbit, you first need to download the jcr-2.0-b15.jar and jcr-2.0-b15.xml files from https://issues.apache.org/jira/browse/JCR-1104 and install them to your local Maven repository:

-Use the following command to install the required JCR API jar with metadata included in the jcr-2.0-pfd.xml file in this directory:

     mvn install:install-file \
-        -Dfile=/path/to/lib/jcr-2.0.jar -DpomFile=jcr-2.0-pfd.xml
+        -Dfile=jcr-2.0-b15.jar -DpomFile=jcr-2.0-b15.xml

 Once you've installed the jar, you can build Jackrabbit like this: